Understanding Minimum Wage

 Both federal and state minimum wage laws may have exceptions or exemptions for certain categories of workers.
 These exceptions typically cover specific occupations, industries, or employee classifications.
 Some examples of exceptions to minimum wage requirements include:

-1. Tipped Employees: The Fair Labor Standards Act (FLSA) allows employers to pay a lower minimum wage to employees who regularly receive tips as long as their combined tips and wages meet or exceed the minimum wage.
+1. Tipped Employees: The Fair Labor Standards Act (FLSA) says that employers can pay tipped employees a lower minimum wage as long as their tips and wages together meet or exceed the minimum wage.

 2. Youth Workers: There are provisions under federal and state laws that permit employers to pay a lower minimum wage to employees below a certain age (such as youth workers, trainees, or apprentices) for a limited period.

-3. Disabled Workers: Some jurisdictions provide wage certificates or subminimum wage programs for workers with disabilities, allowing employers to pay them wages below the standard minimum wage.
+3. Disabled Workers: Some jurisdictions provide wage certificates or sub-minimum wage programs for workers with disabilities which, let employers pay them less than the usual minimum wage.